Kankar (TV series): Broadcast and release

-It aired on Zindagi (India), started from 13 April 2016.
-It was also released on the iflix app as a part of channel's contract with the app but later on, on terminating the contract in 2019, all the episodes were pulled off and thus had no digital availability to stream.
-In 2019, it was released on another app Starzplay.
-In April 2020, all the episodes of the show were released on Hum TV's official app.
-The show is currently airing on Hum Sitaray.
+Kankar originally aired on Hum TV from May 31 to December 6, 2013.

+It aired on Zindagi in India from April 13, 2016.

+After being removed from iflix in 2019, it was released on Starzplay and later on Hum TV's app in April 2020.

 Reception

+Critical reception

 Kankar received positive reviews from critics with praise for Baloch's performance as Kiran, Mustafa's performance as Sikandar and major appraisal towards the script.
-Express Tribune praised the empowered portrayal of the victimised women of domestic abuse, and praised the storyline stating, "The main factor that makes Kankar different from serials portraying a similar story line is that in spite of social and family pressure, Kiran stands up for herself and asks Sikandar for a divorce".
-DAWN Images praised its storyline and in another article listed it in "Exemplary Urdu dramas".
+Express Tribune praised the empowered portrayal of the victimised women of domestic abuse, and praised the story line stating, "The main factor that makes Kankar different from serials portraying a similar story line is that in spite of social and family pressure, Kiran stands up for herself and asks Sikandar for a divorce".
+Another reviewer of the same publication praised the Baloch portrayal as Kiran.
+DAWN Images praised its storyline and listed it in "Exemplary Urdu dramas".